so-calm/easygif/README.md

 ## Issuing

-If you've caught bug or got a proposal, feel free to open an issue.
+If you've caught a bug or got a proposal, feel free to [open an issue](https://github.com/so-calm/easygif/issues).

 I'm too lazy to prepare some sort of a guideline.
 Please just describe issues as clearly as possible.
 Much appreciated